 Comparing gender-independent and gender-dependent results, it can be seen that, in general, the gender-dependent systems work better, even in the case of HLF features.
 This observation is in good agreement with the results of the LDA experiments.
 Another similarity between the HMM and LDA results is the fact that the classification performance of the automatically extracted formant-like features are especially gender-dependent.
 As was argued before, the large improvement of the performance of the RF and HMM2 features in the gender-dependent condition is most probably due to the combination of the fact that there is less noise in the raw data (because of the gender specific measurement techniques) and, again, removal of gender-related overlap between feature values.
-Although not to the same extent as the formant-like features, the performance of the MFCC3 features is also enhanced by incorporating gender-information.
-Only the performance of the MFCC13 features seems to be insensitive to gender differences.
-This may be due to the capability of the EM training algorithm to capture the difference between female and male spectra in the 10 Gaussians in each state.
+Although not to the same extent as the formant-like features, the performance of the MFCC13 features is also enhanced by incorporating gender-information.
+Only the performance of the EM training algorithm to capture the difference between female and male spectra in the 10 Gaussians in each state.
 The larger number of parameters in the MFCC13 feature space is also likely to have improved the recognition performance.

-D Graphical examples
+5.4 Graphical examples

-In this section we will illustrate, by means of a graphical example, the differences and similarities between the hand-labeled formants and the corresponding RF and HMM2 features for the vowel /3·/.
-Figure 2 shows feature tracks of HLF, RF and HMM2 features, projected onto two different "spectrograms".
+In this section we will illustrate, by means of a graphical example, the differences and similarities between the hand-labeled formants and the corresponding RF and HMM2 features for the vowel $/3^{\circ}/$ .
+Figure 2 shows feature tracks of HLF, RF and HMM2 features, projected onto two different

+"spectrograms".
 In both instances the y-axis corresponds to frequency index, the x-axis to time and darker shades of gray to higher energy levels.
-The spectrogram in Figure 2(a) corresponds to the mel-weighted log-energy within each frame.
+The spectrogram in Figure 2(a) corresponds to the melweighted log-energy within each frame.
 The mel-scaled filterbank that was used to scale the energy values consisted of 14 filters that were linearly spaced in the mel frequency domain between 0 and 2146 mel (0 and 4000 Hz).
 The spectrogram in Figure 2(b) was derived from the corresponding FF features that were used to train the HMM2 feature extractor.